FaezeM/FaezeM/README.md

 Hi I'm Faeze :)
+I used to be a swift developer
-Currently learning swift
+Currently learning python and NLP
-AI enthusiast
-Love learning new things